 Feeling Worthless or Low Self Esteem

 Excessive Worry About Specific Situations or Everyday Life

 Cognitive Behavioral Therapy is the most researched and scientifically proven psychotherapy for treating anxiety in teenagers.
 CBT is a very practical and easy to understand treatment approach that emphasizes the here-and-now and the development of effective coping skills and strategies.
 In teenagers, emphasis is typically shared between behavioral interventions and the development of insight.

 Psychotherapy (i.e., talk or behavioral therapy) is an effective treatment for anxiety in teenagers and for mild to moderate anxiety is recommended as a first-line treatment.
 For more severe cases of anxiety a combination of medication and psychotherapy is typically recommended.

 Certain medications (i.e., SSRIs) are commonly used to treat anxiety in children and like psychotherapy have been proven to be effective.
-While the use of medication to treat anxiety in children has grown steadily over the past couple of decades there remains concern regarding the safety of some medication use in children.
-For more information regarding the use of medications in treating anxiety in children click here to visit the NIMH website on the matter.
+While the use of medication to treat anxiety in teenagers has grown steadily over the past couple of decades there remains concern regarding the safety of some medication use in teenagers.
+For more information regarding the use of medications in treating anxiety in teenagers click here to visit the NIMH website on the matter.

-Family therapy is also commonly recommended for anxiety who are experiencing anxiety.
-Family therapy aims to help parents and caregivers learn how to more effectively provide support create a less stressful environment for the child.
-Individual therapy with children is more effective when parents and/or caregiver take an active role in treatment.
+Family therapy is also commonly recommended for teenagers who are experiencing anxiety.
+Family therapy aims to help parents and caregivers learn how to more effectively provide support create a less stressful environment for the teenager.
+Individual therapy with teenagers is more effective when parents and/or caregivers take an active role in treatment.